prometheus/docs/content/docs/querying/operators.md

 scalar that is the result of the operator applied to both scalar operands.

 **Between an instant vector and a scalar**, the operator is applied to the value of every data sample in the vector.
-E.g. if a timeseries instant vector is multiplied by 2, the result is another vector in which every sample value of the original vector is multiplied by 2.
+E.g. if a time series instant vector is multiplied by 2, the result is another vector in which every sample value of the original vector is multiplied by 2.